 Call Us to Get the Legal Help You Need After a South Carolina Drunk Driving Accident

-Hughey Law FirmThe skilled South Carolina personal injury lawyers at Hughey Law Firm is familiar with the numerous challenges faced by victims and their families following a drunk driving accident.
+Hughey Law FirmThe skilled South Carolina personal injury lawyers at Hughey Law Firm are familiar with the numerous challenges faced by victims and their families following a drunk driving accident.
 Retaining an experienced attorney to handle the legal aspects of a claim, allows victims to focus on their recovery and rehabilitation.
 Victims shouldn’t be personally responsible for losses caused by a negligent driver who chose to drink and drive.

 If you’ve suffered injuries or a family member has died in a drunk driving accident, you deserve compensation for your injuries and losses.
 Contact Hughey Law Firm today or call us at (843) 881-8644 for a free consultation and case evaluation.